 - Transport for London is cashless.
 Only Oyster Cards (at stations) or contactless cards are acceptable.

-- Guide to the London panorama from Hampstead Heath viewing point
+- London Panorama Guide from Hampstead Heath’s viewing point

 - Kenwood House (website)- open daily, free.
 Guided tours are extra.